 1. What are the Postgraduate Programmes offered at Azim Premji University?

 The University offers two-year full-time Postgraduate programmes in M.A.Education, M.A.Development & M.A.
-Public Policy & Governance and One year LL.M. in Law and Development Programme to prepare professionals for fulfilling careers in the social sector.
+Public Policy & Governance & M.A.
+Economics and One year LL.M. in Law and Development Programme to prepare professionals for fulfilling careers in the social sector.
 These programmes are designed for both recently graduated students and working professionals.
-Students may choose specializations, within existing degree programmes.
-Alternatively, students not opting for a specialization may pursue a balanced general programme and opt for any of the electives available.

 2. Are the Postgraduate Programmes UGC recognized?